novalabsxyz/helium-commander/README.rst

     Usage: helium [OPTIONS] COMMAND [ARGS]...

     Options:
       --version                     Show the version and exit.
-      --format [csv|json|tty]  The output format (default 'tty') --uuid                   Whether to display long identifiers
+      --format [csv|json|tabular]   The output format (default 'tabular') --uuid                        Whether to display long identifiers
       --host TEXT                   The Helium base API URL.
 Can also be specified using the HELIUM_API_URL environment variable.
       --api-key TEXT                your Helium API key.
 Can also be specified using the HELIUM_API_KEY environment variable
       -h, --help                    Show this message and exit.

     Commands:
       cloud-script   Operations on cloud-scripts.